American String Teachers Association

 The American String Teachers Association (ASTA) is a professional organization for bowed string music teachers based in the United States.
 It is the largest organization in the U.S. for string teachers.
 ASTA serves teachers and students in all areas of stringed instruments from kindergarten to the collegiate level, private teachers, performers, institutions of higher learning and business partners serving all instruments, accessories, sheet music and more for the teachers, students and players of stringed instruments.

 Another key goal of the association is providing learning opportunities to play bowed string instruments for the next generation of American students and to place those students into orchestras as they grow more proficient.
 Besides advocating for string instrument study at all age and proficiency levels in various frameworks, ASTA provides professional development, online and print resources for pedagogical content, scholarly publications, music advocate resources, student-level competitions and evaluation programs, a career center, community connections through state chapters, and other resources.

 History

 Originally two separate groups, ASTA and NSOA (National School Orchestra Association), the whole organization is now referred to as "ASTA".
-The organization is currently led by Dr. Kristen Pellegrino from University of Texas at San Antonio.
-The immediate past president is Dr. William LaRue Jones from University of Iowa.
+The organization is currently led by Dr. Rebecca MacLeod from University of North Carolina at Greensboro.
+The immediate past president is Dr. Kristen Pellegrino at University of Texas at San Antonio.

 ASTA string curriculum

-In 2011, ASTA published its first national model curriculum intended to be used as one of the standards and benchmarks for Kindergarten–grade 12 strings and orchestra programs.
+In 2011, ASTA published its first national model curriculum intended to be used as one of the standards and benchmarks for Kindergarten–grade 12 strings and orchestra programs thanks to Stephen Benham.
 The curriculum can be used as a reference by teachers and can be presented to administrators and parents.
 It includes the teachings of Shinichi Suzuki, Paul Rolland, Kató Havas, and others, and is available in both print and electronic formats.